jmahoney/jmahoney.github.io/docs/_posts/2023-07-19-iterative-tv.md

 Today I updated the metadata on three dozen posts and pushed it up.
 The result is [Iterative TV](/tv).
 I'm gonna chuck it on in the background and see what happens.

+*Update the next day: It turns out that it sometimes (often on iOS) doesn't load the player correctly for no easily discernable reason.
+So I guess I'll have to go down the road of creating an actual YouTube playlist at some point in the future.*